Corner Country Explorer

 This morning after breakfast, we’ll meet our guide and embark on a unique journey through the vibrant daily life of rural Cambodia, immersing yourself in the authentic experiences of the villages surrounding the majestic Bakong temple.
 Hop aboard a traditional Tuk-Tuk and set off along the red dirt roads, veering away from the beaten path to explore the lesser-known corners and villages of this captivating region, including a stop at a local fish market.
 Engage with the friendly vendors, discover local delicacies, and get a glimpse into the lives of the villagers.

-Lunch will be at a local restaurant before returning to your hotel, where the rest of the afternoon and evening are at leisure.
+Upon arrival at Chong Kneas, we’ll transfer by coach to our hotel, where the rest of the afternoon and evening are at leisure.

-Overnight: Tree Lined Urban Resort, Siem Reap (B, L)
+Overnight: Treeline Urban Resort, Siem Reap (B, L)

-We’ll regroup in the evening and transfer by remork to the renowned JOMNO Modern Khmer Restaurant for our celebratory farewell dinner.
+We’ll regroup in the evening and walk to the renowned “The Embassy” Restaurant for our celebratory farewell dinner.

 Our tour ends after breakfast today.
 For those flying out, airport transfers will be provided to suit your flight departure times.